-From the one I not only stopped believing in Santa, I also stopped believing everything people were telling me, even the people I trusted.
-I knew that you have to read between the lines from then on despite no knowing that idiomatic expression.
+From then on I not only stopped believing in Santa, I also stopped believing everything people were telling me, even the people I trusted.
+I knew that you have to “read between the lines” despite not knowing that idiomatic expression yet.

 Reading between the lines is easy.
-You simply have to know who says something and what the motives are behind saying that.
+You simply have to know who says something and what the motives are for saying that.

-Getting and controlling as much content as possible and also analyzing user profiles (via cookies and authorship) and interactions (via Google+ and different Google services).
+Getting and controlling as much content as possible and also analyzing user profiles (via tracking cookies and analytics) and interactions (via Google+ and different Google services).
 They want your content and relationships for free and under their control.

 What Google doesn’t want anymore are open standards that create on open Web the competition can use also against them.
-That’s why they abandon RSS for example and dump Google Reader.
+That’s why they abandoned RSS for example and dumped Google Reader.

 Discounting hyperlinks and replacing the free Internet with a more proprietary Facebook-like walled garden is another huge part of their strategy as I noted already.
 That’s why they don’t want people to build links or even establish links via legit relationships.
-The only relationships that Google really appreciates are those controlled by them via Google, authorship and the likes.
+The only relationships that Google really appreciates are those controlled by them via Google+, Schema and the likes.

 It’s OK Santa